 The estimated capital expense for the program implementation is \$95,000.
 This amount includes start-up costs (\$20,000) and purchase of one LPR equipped vehicle and other related equipment (\$75,000).

-If the CIC forwards this resolution to Council and Council approves the resolution, staff anticipates that the program will be fully operational by February 2020.
+If Council approves this resolution, staff anticipates that the program will be fully operational by January/February 2020.